The course is not long, the impact is so far-reaching. I believe this wonderful experience has exerted a positive influence on my child’s future.

 Are you looking for a new kind of summer school; one that in two weeks can make a significant, long-lasting impact on a young person's life?
 Click on each of the ten images below to see what makes us truly different.

-Their son completed his undergraduate degree in Physiology, Development and Neuroscience (PDN) at Cambridge University and is pursuing his postgraduate studies at Cambridge University’s School of Clinical Medicine.
+Their son completed his undergraduate degree in Physiology, Development and Neuroscience (PDN) at Cambridge and pursued his postgraduate studies at Cambridge's School of Clinical Medicine.

-Having an in-depth, personal knowledge of the university means we can really relate to our students’ needs and concerns and provide the personal care and support to help them develop the insights and skills to succeed.
+Our personal experience means we can really relate to our students’ needs and concerns and provide the personal care and support needed to help them succeed.

 A world economy no longer pays you for what you know – Google knows everything.
 The world economy pays you for what you can do with what you know.
 Education today is much more about ways of thinking which involve creative and critical approaches to problem-solving and decision-making.

 In addition to high academic grades, universities and employers are increasingly demanding that top performers demonstrate ‘soft skills’ such as critical thinking, creativity, innovation and collaboration.
 Cambridge Dream’s summer school will help learners develop the transferable life skills, which will equip them to excel in the 21st century global economy.

 We apply a 21st Century learning approach to help our students develop these skills, by engaging them in a wide range of exciting inter-disciplinary team projects and activities.

 In today’s highly competitive global ‘knowledge economy’, all students need new skills…Work, learning and citizenship in the twenty-first century demand that we all know how to think – to reason, analyse, weigh evidence, problem-solve – and to communicate effectively.
 These are essential survival skills for all of us.